isawnyu/pleiades_reporter/README.md

 - [x] Create a script to run checks periodically

-- [ ] Create a textual UI to the check process to control it and review possible reports
+- [x] Create a textual UI to the check process to control it and review possible reports

-- [ ] Post reports via the Mastodon API to the Pleiades gazetteer Fediverse account
+- [x] Post reports via the Mastodon API to the Pleiades gazetteer Fediverse account

+- [ ] Find and report on new places in Pleiades